dturevski/olive-gui/yacpdb/indexer/indexer.md

     *Example:*
     [ArealCycle(wB, 7, WithCaptures)](http://www.yacpdb.org/#412003)

-    Note that the *signed* area of the 8-shaped poligon in the example is zero, while the unsigned area is 4.
+    Note that the *signed* area of the 8-shaped polygon in the example is zero, while the unsigned area is 4.